Pips Answer for Saturday, October 4, 2025

 I identified which numbers appeared most frequently on my dominoes to figure out what could populate those long matching chains.
 Finally,

-Nyt Pips hard answer for 2025-10-04
+NYT Pips hard answer for 2025-10-04

-Answer for 2025-10-04
+Complete answer for 2025-10-04 (Hard)

 for the Hard puzzle, I used a mix of elimination and anchor points.
 I treated the 'empty' cells and the 'sum 0' regions as my foundation.